trilitech/tezos-developer-docs/docs/unity/reference/Wallet.md

   - `walletProvider`: The type of wallet to connect to, including `WalletProviderType.beacon` for TZIP-10 wallets (most Tezos wallets) and `WalletProviderType.kukai` for Kukai wallets.
   - `withRedirectToWallet`: When running on a mobile platform, whether to open the connected mobile app after connecting to a wallet.

-This method triggers the `WalletConnected` or `AccountConnectionFailed` events, depending on whether the connection was successful or not.
+This method triggers the `WalletConnected` or `WalletConnectionFailed` events, depending on whether the connection was successful or not.

 When the `walletProvider` parameter is set to `WalletProviderType.beacon`, this method automatically picks the correct way to connect to wallets: